 Example: To RSVP please contact [insert contact’s name] by [insert deadline date] at [insert phone number, email, or address]

 Don’t forget about the wedding registry

 You’ll want to remind the bridal shower guests about the big day without writing out a second wedding invitation.
-Instead of listing all of the specifics on their ceremony and reception, include a line linking to the couple’s wedding website.
+Instead of listing all of the specifics on their ceremony and reception, including a line linking to the couple’s wedding website.
 Remember, this is a bridal shower invite, not a wedding invite, so don’t dedicate too much space on your invitations to the couple’s big day.